vitringr/vault/nodes/Vector Space.md

 The generalization of a vector space enables abstraction where various mathematical objects can be treated as vectors as long as they obey a set of axioms.

-**Consistency**: The ruleset of axioms guarantees that all the familiar vector operations will work consistently and predictably between abstractions.
+**Consistency**: The ruleset of axioms guarantees that all the familiar vector operations will work consistently and predictably across all these different abstractions.